ObsidianXVI/Splash-Booking-System/README.md

     - The user only has 1 slot per activity
     - Bookings are limited to the number of slots available
     - The team registering for the event has sufficient members
+    - None of the members in the team have bookings that overlap with the current one
 - Users may edit bookings, and the system ensures that the aforementioned constraints are respected

 ## Team Management